-Despite many global economic challenges in recent years, foreign investment in Spain is on the rise, with more than 34 billion euros invested due to the Spain corporate tax rate.
+Despite many global economic challenges in recent years, foreign investment in Spain is on the rise, with more than 34 billion euros invested — a trend closely linked to the favourable Spain corporate tax rate.

-Its goal: is to make Spain more competitive against other tax jurisdictions.
+Its goal?
+To make Spain more competitive against other global tax jurisdictions.

 Mission accomplished.